-The 500 Sails Project aims to reclaim the maritime tradition in the Marianas by getting 500 traditional Chamorro and Carolilnians proas on the water in the Marianas again.
+The name "500 Sails" was inspired by the arrival of the Spanish galleon San Pedro at Guam in 1565, when it was met by the Chamorros in their sailing canoes.
+Our goal is to reclaim the maritime tradition in the Marianas by getting 500 traditional Chamorro and Carolilnians proas on the water in the Marianas again.
 By matching the number of proas seen on the water in 1565, we will have restored our maritime traditions.
 The target date to accomplish this is 2030.

 The 500 Sails Guma Sakman (canoe house), opened in June, 2017.
 Programs conducted at the Guma Sakman include:

 - Water Safety (including open-water swimming)